 By regularly tracking contract performance metrics, businesses gain valuable insights into the business and contract performance.
 It allows teams to easily identify areas for improvement across the contract processes, equipping them with insightful and actionable data, and allowing them to make better-informed business decisions.

 CLM can be a daunting task, let alone before you try and introduce tracking metrics.
-But if done correctly, it can bring great benefits to the business.
-For businesses to improve, they must first identify the areas for improvement.
+But if done correctly, and with the best CLM software in the market, it can bring great benefits for the business.
+Because for businesses to improve, they must first identify the areas for improvement.

 Today, CLM solutions like Summize can simplify this process.
 Turning the once lengthy task into an automated and collaborative process.
 The interactive dashboard provides teams with smart, intelligent contract analytics, tracking response times, negotiation cycles, request types, status, owner and much more!